xyy7/Learning-based-RGB-D-Image-Compression/README.md

 ## Citation

-If you find the code useful for your research, please consider citing our paper.
+Please consider citing our papers if you find the code useful for your research.

 **ICIP2022**